nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-30-my-team-foundation-server-system-accounts-are-changing-what-do-i-do/index.md

 ---
 title: My Team Foundation Server system accounts are changing?
 What do I do?
+description: "Learn how to manage changing TFS 2012 system accounts effectively.
+Follow our guide to ensure your service accounts remain operational and secure."
 date: 2012-08-30
 creator: Martin Hinshelwood
 id: "8031"